challenger800/T470-MacOS/README.md

 - [x] Sleep / Wake / Shutdown / Reboot (lid sleep and lid wake)
 - [x] Keyboard (including F1 Mute, F2 Volume-, F3 Volume+, F5 Brightness-, F6 Brightness+)
 - [x] SD Card Reader
-- [x] Intel WiFi and bluetooth are working except the Airdrop and AirPlay and Handoff
+- [x] Intel WiFi and bluetooth are working except the Airdrop and AirPlay and Handoff，and there is some issue of Bluetooth when update to MacOS 12.01 Monterey

 # PATCH TO STOP POWER/THINKPAD LED FROM "BREATHING" UPON WAKE
 INSERT INTO DSDT.DSL UNDER OWAK